grimmlab/phenotype_prediction/README.md

 ## Plots
-The Jupyter notebook `Plot_Scripts.ipynb` contains the code to generate all plots that were shown in the publication and to reproduce all analysis regarding feature importance and
+The Jupyter notebook `Plot_Scripts.ipynb` contains the code to generate all plots that were shown in the publication and to reproduce all analysis regarding feature importance.

 ## Citation
 When using parts of this repository, please cite our publication: